UAt23/UAt23/README.md

 - 👋 Hi, I’m Uğur Alp
 - 👀 I’m interested in Front End Development
+- 🎢 So far, I learned Angular, React Native, JS, CSS, HTML, Python.
+I am familiar with Docker, MongoDB, AWS, Firebase and will get more experience in short time.
-- 🌱 I’m currently learning CSS and JavaScript
+- 🌱 I’m currently learning Node.js
 - 📫 How to reach me uguralp9948@gmail.com

 New work will be here in short time.
 Take care :)